TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 honestly answer these questions so that the course instructor and the technical leaders can best ensure that they delivered appropriate instruction.

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "I was challenged intellectually by the content and activities during this semester"
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "I was challenged intellectually by the content and activities during this semester."

 TODO: Please create a filled checkbox for the level that best describes your perspective